 In northern climates, air conditioners are sometimes considered less important.
 While heating is more critical for severe winters, cooling systems are vital for both temperature and humidity control in the summer.
 An undersized air conditioner will struggle to cool your home and run longer, drawing more power.
 It will also take a long time to bring the temperature and humidity down, leaving you at risk for all the issues associated with high humidity.

 There’s no question that much thought needs to go into choosing the right equipment for your home.
-If your HVAC system isn't performing despite proper repair and replacement, give us a call and we can assess the design to help you deal with those issues.
+If your HVAC system isn't performing despite proper repair and replacement, give us a call or contact us online and we can assess the design to help you deal with those issues.